Keep Korma And Curry On - Curry Recipes

-A friend told me how she had to make a conscience effort to like her son, the runt of her litter in his pubescent years.
+A friend told me she had to make a conscious effort to like her son, the runt of her litter, during his pubescent years.
 Today he is her soulmate.
-In relationships its cardinal that one of the parties makes a conscience decision to make a wobbly state of affairs work.
-Sometimes I have to say to myself “be nice, Maricha, be nice” not because the people around me are not nice, but because I feel not so nice.
-And so, occasionally, it takes a little locker room pep talk with myself, in the shower, to be “nice”.
+In relationships, one party must consciously decide to make a wobbly situation work.
+Sometimes I have to say to myself, “Be nice, Maricha, be nice,” not because the people around me aren't nice, but because I don't feel so nice.
+And so, occasionally, it takes a little locker-room pep talk in the shower to be “nice”.
 The positive rewards are worth it.
-Like exercise, once I get going and warm up the results are amazing.
+Like exercise, once I get going and warm up, the results are amazing.

-Yesterday was one of those days, it would’ve been my natural inclination to be sullen, sulky and a general misery.
-I had the pep talk and decided to make the most of the glorious day.
-It couldn’t be spectacular, but, I would prepare a delicious meal, listen to beautiful music, lay our table with the best I had available, and add a silly flower.
-I loved watching Butch treat our rack of lamb ribs with utmost respect, season it simply and slow-roast it carefully on the fire.
-It turned out beautifully.
-Crispy, succulent and it fell off the bone.
-Our traditional curried sosaties were divine and a perfect compliment.
+Yesterday was one of those days; it would’ve been my natural inclination to be sullen, sulky, and miserable.
+I gave myself a pep talk and decided to make the most of the glorious day.
+It couldn’t be spectacular, but I would prepare a delicious meal, listen to beautiful music, lay our table with the best I had available, and add a silly flower.
+I loved watching Butch treat our rack of lamb ribs with utmost respect, season them, and slow-roast them carefully over the fire.
+It turned out beautifully—crispy, succulent, and falling off the bone.
+Our traditional curried sosaties were divine and a perfect complement.

-The onions baked in parchment were a hit and the slightly blackened roast vegetables and sage in burnt butter a perfect accompaniment.
-Simple food made with an attitude!
+The onions baked in parchment were a hit, and the slightly blackened roast vegetables with sage in burnt butter were a perfect accompaniment.
+Simple food, made with an attitude!

-As so often happens the weather did an about turn and went from snow in the Hemel-en-Aarde valley last weekend to a beautiful beach day on Sunday.
-Butch served lovely gin and tonics in my favourite crystal glasses and lunch turned out to be a merry time spent with my parents, who, although sad by a recent loss, were quite upbeat, excited about our Honey Badger’s progress.
-I think they’re happy to be witnesses to the eventual send-off which we’re hoping will happen shortly!
+As so often happens, the weather did an about-turn, going from snow in the Hemel-en-Aarde valley last weekend to a beautiful beach day on Sunday.
+Butch served lovely gin and tonics in my favourite crystal glasses, and lunch was a merry time spent with my parents, who, although sad about a recent loss, were quite upbeat and excited about our Honey Badger’s progress.
+I think they’re happy to witness the eventual send-off, which we’re hoping will happen soon!

 ORANGE SCENTED OXTAIL CASSEROLE